The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 Then it struck.

-The reek, wet rot and something older, worse.
-The stink hit Gideon as the crocodile’s jaws snapped shut, barely missing his boots.
+The reek, wet rot and something older, worse, hit Gideon as the crocodile’s jaws snapped shut, barely missing his boots.

 Then a crack.

 Their eyes locked.
 Cold.
 Furious.
-It slipped.
-Fell.
+It slipped and fell.
 Thirty stories vanished beneath it.
 The shriek cut off mid-drop.

 No time to celebrate.